venkatgoud/fountain-utils/Readme.md

 [sanscript](https://www.npmjs.com/package/sanscript)

 ### Issues

-==
-The generated pdf is not Hollywood standards complaint!!
+* The generated pdf is not Hollywood standards complaint.
+The margins are off.
+CONTD is not implemented.
+A page might end with a Character!
-It doesn't generate location report yet.
+* It doesn't generate location report yet.